ydplondoner/breast-cancer-classification/README.md

 Breast tissue numerical data was used due to it's relatively small size.
 It can be run on a laptop, without specialised GPUs or large amounts of compute power.

 ## Data
-The models would be trained and tested on the Breast Cancer Wisconsin (Diagnostic) Dataset, available from [https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic]( https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic ) .
-See the Datasheet.md for further details.
+The models would be trained and tested on the Breast Cancer Wisconsin (Diagnostic) Dataset, available from [https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic]( https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic ).
 The input sample file for the project is [breast-cancer.csv](breast-cancer.csv 'breast-cancer.csv')

-For more details about pre-processing and collection steps for the data see [Datasheet.md](Datasheet.md)

 The dataset consists of 30 features.
 The Diagnosis target column is a binary classification that can be used to train and test the models.

+For more details about pre-processing and collection steps for the data see [Datasheet.md](Datasheet.md)

 It is important to note that the data was not balanced across the target classifications.

 ![image](assets/data_balance.png)

-SMOTE (Synthetic Minority Oversampling Technique) from imblearn.over_sampling.SMOTE library (https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) was used to balance training data equally between benign and malignant.
+SMOTE (Synthetic Minority Oversampling Technique) from the Python library imblearn.over_sampling.SMOTE (https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) was used to balance training data equally between benign and malignant.
 SMOTE works by generating new samples using interpolation.

 By balancing the data, we can reduce bias towards the majority classification (benign in this case) during training.